Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 For information about common API requirement sets, see [Office common API requirement sets](../reference/requirement-sets/office-add-in-requirement-sets.md).

-## Load method
+## Loading the properties of an object

-The `load` method instructs Excel API to load the object into JavaScript memory upon the `sync` operation.
+The `load()` method instructs Excel API to load the object into JavaScript memory upon the `sync` operation.
 It is used to read scalar or navigation properties of the object. `load` method accepts a string with comma delimited property names or an object that specifies properties, pagination options, etc. `load` method is available on each of the Excel JavaScript objects.

 Note that an empty `load()` method will load all of the scalar properties of an object and on collections, loads all of scalar properties of individual objects in the collection.
 Hence, empty `load()` method should be avoided to reduce the amount of data transfer between Excel application/host and add-in.